d12frosted/elpa-mirror/gnu/corfu-readme.txt

   │   ;; (corfu-on-exact-match nil)     ;; Configure handling of exact matches │   ;; (corfu-scroll-margin 5)        ;; Use scroll margin
   │
   │   ;; Enable Corfu only for certain modes.
+See also `global-corfu-modes'.
   │   ;; :hook ((prog-mode . corfu-mode)
   │   ;;        (shell-mode . corfu-mode)
   │   ;;        (eshell-mode . corfu-mode))